MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 http://localhost:1337
 ```

-to see the app.
-Success!!
+to see the app and voila!
+Have fun keeping tabs on your friends and followers!

 ## Usage Limit
 This app will only analyse the first 5,000 friends and followers a user has, so if you search for anyone who exceeds this number you'll get distorted results.
 The reason for this is that Twitter only allows you to make a limited amount of requests for data and once you exceed this amount they withhold access for a short period of time, usually 15 mins or so.
-Since Twitter only allows you to access data 100 users at a time, anything beyond 5,000 is going to exceed the limit.
+Since Twitter only allows you to access data 100 users at a time, anything beyond 5,000 will exceed the limit.
+If Twitter ever relax this rule it would be easy to extend this out beyond 5,000 users.

+## Licence

+The MIT License (MIT)

+Copyright (c) 2015 Michael Chadwick

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.